luilliarcec/laravel-username-generator/README.md

 <a href="https://www.buymeacoffee.com/luilliarcec" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

-Laravel Username Generator is a package that allows the versatile generation of user names, has a simple integration with Laravel.
+Laravel Username Generator is a package that allows the versatile generation of usernames, has a simple integration with Laravel.

 You can generate from the name of the user, taking into account that you do not use more than two names and two surnames